casstao/Performance-API/README.md

 # README

 Ruby on Rails Dinosaur-Cages API

-* Database initialization
+Database initialization

-rake db:create db:schema:load
+* rake db:create db:schema:load

-* How to run the test suite
+How to run the test suite

 Start rails server:

-rails s
+* rails s

-* Requirements
+Requirements
-• Cages must have a maximum capacity for how many dinosaurs it can hold => "max_capacity"
+* Cages must have a maximum capacity for how many dinosaurs it can hold => "max_capacity"
-• Cages know how many dinosaurs are contained => "current_capacity"
+* Cages know how many dinosaurs are contained => "current_capacity"
-• Cages have a power status of ACTIVE or DOW => "status
+* Cages have a power status of ACTIVE or DOW => "status
-• Cages cannot be powered off if they contain dinosaurs.
+* Cages cannot be powered off if they contain dinosaurs.
-• Dinosaurs cannot be moved into a cage that is powered down.
+* Dinosaurs cannot be moved into a cage that is powered down.
-• Each dinosaur must have a name => "name"
+* Each dinosaur must have a name => "name"
-• Each dinosaur must have a species => "species"
+* Each dinosaur must have a species => "species"
-• Each dinosaur is considered an herbivore or a carnivore, depending on its species.
+* Each dinosaur is considered an herbivore or a carnivore, depending on its species.
-• Herbivores cannot be in the same cage as carnivores.
+* Herbivores cannot be in the same cage as carnivores.
-• Carnivores can only be in a cage with other dinosaurs of the same species.
+* Carnivores can only be in a cage with other dinosaurs of the same species.
-• Must be able to query a listing of dinosaurs in a specific cage.
+* Must be able to query a listing of dinosaurs in a specific cage.
-• When querying dinosaurs or cages they should be filterable on their attributes (Cages on their power status and dinosaurs on species).
+* When querying dinosaurs or cages they should be filterable on their attributes (Cages on their power status and dinosaurs on species).
-• All requests should be respond with the correct HTTP status codes and a response, if necessary, representing either the success or error conditions.
+* All requests should be respond with the correct HTTP status codes and a response, if necessary, representing either the success or error conditions.

 Carnivores:
 Tyrannosaurus